latifatvictor/latifatvictor/README.md

 **LinkedIn**
 https://www.linkedin.com/in/latifatvictor/

-**Instagram (Cybersecurity, Microsoft 365 and IT support)**
+**Instagram**
 https://www.instagram.com/techwithlati/

-**TikTok (Tech content)**
+**TikTok**
 https://www.tiktok.com/@techwithlati

 ---

 ## 💬 About Me

-I enjoy strengthening identity security, building modern workplace solutions and sharing knowledge to help others learn Microsoft 365 tools and cloud technologies.
+I enjoy building modern workplace solutions, strengthening identity security and creating content that helps others learn Microsoft 365 and cloud technologies.

-This portfolio represents my continuous learning.
-I update it weekly with new labs, projects and scripts.
+This GitHub represents my continuous learning and career development.
+I update it weekly with new projects, labs and scripts.

 Thank you for visiting.